lawndoc/foxception/README.md

 ## Installation / running the image

-This image (which includes Firefox and the PIA vpn extension) is published on DockerHub.
-You can run it with the command:
+This image includes Firefox and the following extensions: PIA vpn, uBlock Origin, and Decentraleyes.
+It is published on DockerHub, and you can run it with the command:

-`$ docker run -d --rm --ipc=host --privileged --name foxception lawndoc/foxception:PIA`
+`$ docker run -d --rm --ipc=host --privileged --name foxception lawndoc/foxception:Privacy`

 It is important to include all of the flags in order for this docker container to run and close properly.
 I recommend you read up on all of the flags being used and what they mean (see IMPORTANT NOTE below).